KEEPSLAMDUNK/ML-GINS-Calib/README.md

-# ML-GINS-Calib
+# ML-GINS-Calib: Versatile Targetless Extrinsic Joint Calibration for Multiple LiDARs and GNSS-Aided INS in Autonomous Driving
-A calibration method for multiple LiDAR and the GNSS-adied INS
+The arXiv paper and source code will be available soon!